 Madness, obsession, and 216 letters in the name of God: reclusive Maximillian Cohen studies the patterns of the universe in the hopes of finding the numerical key to chaos— pursued by stock market traders and an Hasdic cabal.
 “Writer/director Darren Aronofsky’s audacious debut comes across like Eraserhead re-envisioned by cyberpunk author William Gibson” (Joshua Klein, The Onion AV Club).

 Professor Charles L. Cohen | UW Department of History; Lubar Institute for Study of the Abrahamic Religions

 The Undergraduate Journal is an annual production of the Lubar Interfaith Student Fellows.
 It provides those students with an opportunity to reflect upon their interfaith experiences, often in conjunction with observations on the Institute's events and programs over the course of their service.
 Read the 2014 Journal as a PDF here.

 “GO BIG READ”: The UW–Madison Common Reading Program

-I Am Malala, by Malala Yousafzai, is the “Go Big Read” selected book for the 2014–15 academic year.
+I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban, by Malala Yousafzai, is the “Go Big Read” selected book for the 2014–15 academic year.
 Written by the Pakistani teenager who was attacked and shot by the Taliban, it is a story about education and the rights of women.
 Free copies of this book are being distributed to first-year students at the UW, as well as to students enrolled in courses which have included I Am Malala in their curriculum.
 The Go Big Read web site lists many associated events happening in the UW–Madison campus and around the city.
 Find out how to get a copy of the book.

-★ The Lubar Interfaith Student Fellows and Forum will be reading I Am Malala in the context of their interreligious discussions on education.
+★ The Lubar Interfaith Student Fellows and Forum read I Am Malala in the context of their interreligious discussions on education.